skrewz/physicals/projects/book_holder/README.md

 This works pretty well for hardbacks, but makes a positive contribution to paperbacks, too.

 It's meant to be used both on a tabletop or while lying down.
-The handle provides a reasonable amount of control.
+The handles provide a reasonable amount of control.

-Mirror if using left-handed.